JShimonov/AskSummoner/README.md

 Thought that it would be fun to experiment with the API from the company that allows me to play a great game on my free time (AKA League of Legends).
 In exploring this API, I found that there are so many cool and interesting things that I can make out of it.
-This project is meant to explore the other summoners (or players) in your game.
+This project is meant to explore other summoners (or players) in your game.
 The end goal of this project is to incorporate all the possible API methods to eventually create a Discord bot that allows players to ask about the players that they are up against - hence the name AskSummoner

 Also learning Python in the process, which is another plus.